nunit/nunit.github.io/donations.md

 permalink: /donations/
 ---

-Past donations to NUnit helped pay for web hosting, making presentations at user events and - of course - continuing to develop the software itself.
+Past donations to NUnit helped pay for web hosting, making presentations at user events and developing the software itself.

-> _Currently, financial contributions to NUnit are suspended while we complete our reorganization under the .NET Foundation._
+The team has decided to no longer accept donations at this time, but we are maintaining this page to acknowlege past contributions.

 ## Recent Donations